 We take fuel in our home for granted, rarely contemplating how the energy that lights our rooms, charges our smartphones, and heats our dinners arrives at those switches, sockets, and hobs.
 But with the world facing a climate crisis, the sources of our power are moving from the coal-smoky shadows into the sunlight, and into the centre of politics.
 The energy infrastructure in UK is rapidly evolving to use more renewable resources and emit fewer pollutants, a transformation that is impacting every sector of our economy and that some have compared in its scale to the Industrial Revolution that first … Continue reading →

 Everything we do, from the food we eat to the electricity we use, affects the world around us — but it wasn’t always that way.
-The Industrial Revolution changed the way that we created everything, from food and energy to sanitation and manufacturing technologies.
+The Industrial Revolution changed the way that we created everything, from food and energy to sanitation and manufacturing technologies, apart from the way we study.
+Amount of “do my paper” messages from students to experts did not decrease even at that time.
 How has industrialization impacted the environment, and what can we do in the future to reduce these environmental impacts?
-The Industrial Revolution The Industrial Revolution started sometime in the middle of the 1700s, when the world’s population had finally started recovering from the deaths of the Black Plague in the 1300s that wiped out more than … Continue reading →
+The Industrial Revolution The Industrial Revolution started sometime in the middle of the 1700s, when … Continue reading →

 Germany, Europe’s largest economy, is aiming to generate 65 percent of its energy from renewable sources by 2030.
 Additionally, Germany is currently in the process of abandoning nuclear power by 2022 and is making plans for a long-term exit from the use of coal.
 This change signifies progress for Europe as a whole.
 According to research from the Fraunhofer Organization of Applied Science, output of hydroelectric, solar, wind, and biomass generation units increased 4.3 percent last year, generating a total 219 terawatt hours (TWh) of electricity.
 The total national power production was 542 TWh.
 This national power production was derived … Continue reading →